-There are writers that editors like fine and will happily assign stories to.
-Then there are writers that editors love, the ones they’d bet their careers on.
+There are writers editors like and will happily assign stories to.
+And there are writers editors love, the ones they’d bet their careers on.
 In my experience, editors often like to work with a select group of freelance writers or journalists, those who’ve earned their respect and trust over time.

 1. Deliver more than you promise

 When an editor asks for two ideas, send her three.
-If she gives you an assignment, instead of waiting for the final deadline, file the piece a day in advance.
+If she gives you an assignment, file the piece a day before deadline.
 If she’s asked that you provide notes, make sure she has everything and doesn’t have to call you repeatedly to get what she needs.

 If you make an editor’s job easier, she’ll love you for it.
 And, of course, be willing to trust you again with more work.